timdoherty/front-end-test-driven-development-v2/README.md

 - The tutorial uses [Redux Modules](https://mboperator.gitbooks.io/redux-modules/content/) to reduce the typical boilerplate required for Redux actions and reducers.
 - The tutorial uses [Redux Loop](https://redux-loop.js.org/) for handling asynchronous Redux actions.
 Aside from other good reasons to recommend Redux Loop, the primary reason for using it here is that it has an excellent [testing story](https://redux-loop.js.org/docs/tutorial/Testing.html).

+### Prerequisites
+This tutorial assumes a working knowledge of JavaScript and the [React](https://reactjs.org/) view library, as well as at least a rudimentary understanding of [Redux](https://redux.js.org/)

 ### Getting Started
 - Clone this repository
 - Run "yarn" from the repository root